 I don't think any music lover would need the introduction of Jagit Singh and Chitra Singh.
 This duo was the most popular duo in the 70s-80s in the world of non-film music; especially ghazal.
-Jagjit Singh is the man who simplified and popularized this genre of music. https://www.youtube.com/watch?v=__uS4BJ9MK8 I don't know of any family who didn't … Continue reading Ghazal, Fame And Tragedy
+Jagjit Singh is the man who simplified and popularized this genre of music. https://www.youtube.com/watch?v=__uS4BJ9MK8 I don't know of any family … Continue reading Ghazal, Fame And Tragedy

 Even though India is one of the most rapidly developing countries, the situation of women in the country is no so good.
 The social structure, although rapidly changing, is patriarchal in most part of the country.
 It's widely known that a particular gender is preferred over the other; in most sections of the society.
 I have observed … Continue reading Why Are We Calling Our Daughters Beta?

 2005 came as a major blow to an entire industry in the sin-city of India—Mumbai.
 The state government banned dance bars in the city.
 However, in 2015, by public demand and dance-bar owners, the ban was partially removed.
 The dancers, some of whom once earned six-figure sums every month and led lavish lifestyles, became domestic … Continue reading The Legend Of The Mumbai DANCE-BARS